sagarjaink/apify-mcp-server/README.md

 Once the server is running, you can interact with Server-Sent Events (SSE) to send messages to the server and receive responses.
 The easiest way is to use [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client) on Apify.

-Other clients do not support SSE yet, but this will likely change.
+Most of the MCP clients do not support SSE yet (as of March 2025), but this will likely change.
-Please verify if MCP clients such as [Superinference.ai](https://superinterface.ai/) or [LibreChat](https://www.librechat.ai/) support SSE with custom headers.
-([Claude Desktop](https://claude.ai/download) does not support SSE transport yet, see [Claude Desktop Configuration](#claude-desktop) section for more details).
+[Claude Desktop](https://claude.ai/download) does not support SEE yet, but you can use it with Stdio transport, see [MCP Sever at a local host](#-mcp-server-at-a-local-host) for more details.

 In the client settings you need to provide server configuration:
 ```json